 #5) Eat memory boosting foods

-The literature is full of studies which have confirmed the benefits that healthy eating can have on memory.
+The literature is full of studies that have confirmed the benefits that healthy eating can have on memory.
 Just as a car needs fuel to operate, our brain needs fuel to perform at its best.
 Studies seem to suggest that complex carbohydrates provide the best, longest lasting boost to mental energy.
 While simple carbs can provide a temporary boost, they are often followed by a crash; not something that you want to happen halfway through an exam!

 Other foods to consider eating during the revision and pre-exam periods include: